 As well as surrounding yourself with friends and family for love and support, your children will need the same.
 Make sure you prioritize spending time with them and show that you are still there for them.
 Depending on your child’s age, you could explain what is happening to them.

 It is essential for a child’s development that you remain civil with your spouse.
 Keep them distracted with plenty of quality time together and tell them what is going on if they ask.
-A divorce can be dealt with in a matter of fact manner in order to eliminate any negative emotions that your child could experience.
+A divorce can be dealt with matter-of-factly to eliminate any negative emotions that your child could experience.

 The idea of living on your own can seem like a huge leap that is impossible, but the best way to move forward is to slowly separate your lives.

-There is no rule book that says you need to do everything all at once.
+No rule book says you need to do everything all at once.
 It can sometimes be easier to take steps to separate your lives.